thom4parisot/thom4.net/source/_posts/2016/69-months-of-sudweb.md

 - **what is paid by Sud Web and what is not**
 Some conferences do not include food, some of them offer a round of drinks and some of them do pay for everything — as a speaker it is hard to know what to expect and it is frustrating to have to take out a debit card whereas they were *invited* to a party.
 - **building a safe zone**
 I assumed people did not know much about Sud Web when writing emails.
-Also, as a speaker, you go through quite a stress to think about and write about your talk, even if it is a fives minutes *lightning talk*.
+Also, as a speaker, you go through quite a stress to think about and write about your talk, even if it is a five minutes *lightning talk*.
 I assumed I had to clear every single areas of stress each time a dispatch was sent: what are we doing, when are you going to receive the next message, rehearsal schedules, what do we expect from you etc.
 As a consequence, [*open rate*](http://kb.mailchimp.com/reports/about-open-tracking) increased and we received more responses thanking us and expressing relief.
 - **print me out**
 A direct consequence of the previous points, the ultimate email we send contains everything a speaker has to know before boarding on their journey — from home to conference to stage to home again.